 Will an excellent credit score guarantee your mortgage application is accepted?

 Not necessarily.
 Each lender has its own criteria, which you must meet for your application to be accepted.
-An excellent score does not guarantee you will be accepted for a mortgage loan, and, conversely, a poor credit score does not mean your mortgage loan applicationwill be declined.
+An excellent score does not guarantee you will be accepted for a mortgage loan, and, conversely, a poor credit score does not mean your mortgage loan application will be declined.

 Whose credit score or credit report do mortgage lenders use?